plokhotnyuk/actors/README.md

 * `Max throughput` - throughput of message sending from several external threads to several actors
 * `Ping latency` - average latency of sending of a ping message between two actors
 * `Ping throughput 10K` - throughput of executor service by sending of a ping message between 10K pairs of actors
-* `Initiation 1M` - memory footprint of 1M minimal actors and initiation time in a single thread
+* `Initiation` - memory footprint of minimal actors and initiation time in a single thread
-* `Enqueueing 10M` - memory footprint of internal actor queue per submitted message
+* `Enqueueing` - memory footprint of internal actor queue per submitted message and submition throughput in a single thread
+* `Dequeueing` - message handling throughput in a single thread

 ## Hardware required
 - CPU: 2 cores or more